How Redis Simplifies Microservices Design Patterns

-The diagram above shows that fraud-detection is composed of the workflow’s first three microservices — which include digital identities, statistical analysis, and AI-based transaction risk-scoring.
+The diagram above shows that fraud-detection is composed of the workflow’s first three microservices — which include digital identities, statistical analysis, and machine learning-based online transaction risk-scoring.
 Since their scope is likely still too broad for a small team to manage, let’s split fraud detection further down into two subdomains — which finally seems more manageable.

 At a very high level, the process we just followed is called Domain-Driven Design (DDD), which is supported by the recommended pattern to bind each microservice’s scope and ownership claim to a business subdomain called bounded context.
 But wait a minute — where does Redis fit in?

 While each microservice required its own optimal data model to handle their unique data access pattern and SLAs, Redis saved them from having to evaluate, onboard, manage, and administrate three distinct databases.
-In fact, with Redis Enterprise they could deploy all three Redis databases, across a single multitenant cluster, without coupling their release cycles.
+In fact, with Redis Enterprise they could deploy all three across a single multitenant cluster without coupling their release cycles nor becoming noisy neighbors.

 Design Pattern: Asynchronous Messaging -> Interservice Communication

 Now that we’ve identified a bounded context and optimal data model for each microservice, our next challenge is to enable communication between them without breaking compliance to isolation.
 This can be solved by embracing eventual consistency, which presumes the microservice on the receiving end of interservice communication will not be available during outbound transmission, however, can consume the message as soon as availability is restored.